 We’ve got a lot of really great prizes this year!
 Click here to check them out!

 We hope that you sign your child for this reading club this year.
 We are super excited and looking forward to a very fun summer.

 Teen Summer Reading Program/Club

 The teen summer reading is designed for entering 6th graders – entering 12th graders.

-Teens may come to either library and sign up for the reading club between June 3 through June 17.
+Teens may come to either library and sign up for the reading club between June 2 through June 11.
 (Teens may register themselves for this reading club.)
-They will complete a very short registration card and then will receive a packet of information that will include a book log for them to keep up with their books and one book review form.
+They will complete a very short registration card and then will receive a packet of information that will include a bingo card they can work through to receive a final prize.

-For every six books read and book reviews turned in to the library, they will earn an entry in the grand prize drawing that will be held at our End-of-the-Summer-Reading-Program Block Party on July 16 between 6pm-7:30.
-ALL BOOK REVIEWS MUST BE TURNED IN BY 12NOON ON JULY 16 TO BE ELIGIBLE FOR THE GRAND PRIZE DRAWING.
-If the winners of the prize drawings are not in attendance, we will contact them on July 17 and let them know of their winnings.
-Please note that the individual book prizes are limited to the first six books read/reviews turned into the library.
+ALL BOOK REVIEWS MUST BE TURNED IN BY 12NOON ON JULY 15 TO BE ELIGIBLE FOR THE GRAND PRIZE DRAWING.
+If the winners of the prize drawings are not in attendance, we will contact them on July 16 and let them know of their winnings.

 The library hosts a Teen Book Review Blog and any book review turned into the library may be used on that site.
 We ask the teens on the book review form if we may use their first name on the blog to identify the author, and will ONLY use their first name.
 If the teen prefers not to be identified, we will not use a name at all.
 So, be sure to check the blog often this summer to see if your book review was published!